 Best premium gaming mouse

-The G Pro X Superlight is arguably the best gaming mouse on the market - save for its sky-high cost.
+The G Pro X Superlight is arguably the best gaming mouse on the market - save for its high cost.
 Wireless gaming mice may put some people off, but from years of using the Superlight (and its predecessor) and empirical tests, the G Pro X Superlight is just as responsive and reliable as a wired mouse.
 It's also extremely light, tipping the scales at just 63 grams, yet it lasts weeks between charges (Logitech quote 70 hours on their site).
 Its long battery life is thanks to a highly power-efficient Hero 25K optical sensor, which also performs extremely well in games.
 This accuracy - combined with the mouse's streamlined shape, low weight and lack of cable drag - make the G Pro X Superlight an absolute pleasure to use, even in the most demanding titles like Rainbow Six: Siege, CSGO or Valorant.
 We're happy to recommend it to most gamers, given its medium size (125mm/4.9" long, 63.5mm/2.5" wide).
 Even if you have never considered wireless mice before, the Superlight is good enough to make an exception.
+It's also available in three colours - black, white and pink.

 Most comfortable gaming mouse